 Types of IVF Refund and IVF Money Back Guarantee programs

-IVF Refund and IVF Money Back Guarantee programs can be further divided into:
+IVF Refund programs and IVF Money Back Guarantee options can be further divided into:

 - Programs which aim to achieve a clinical pregnancy, usually defined as reaching the sixth, seventh or twelfth week of pregnancy

 - Programs in which the main goal is the live birth of a child

 - IVF Refund programs in which the patient doesn’t receive a refund if the treatment is successful